GrandMasterJedi/ModelPredictiveControl_Vehicle/README.md

 [image1]: ./img/straight.PNG "im1"
 [image2]: ./img/curve.PNG "im2"
-[gif]: ./doc/mpc-vid2.gif "gif1"
+[gif]: ./img/mpc-vid2.gif "gif1"
+[image3]: ./doc/3_ModelPredictiveControlFramework.PNG "im3"

 # Demo of Model Predictive Control (MPC) for Autonomous Driving

-A vehicle drives autonomously in a simulated environment, with its steering angle predicted by a dynamic model.
-The "model predictive" controller calculates the cross tracking error and optimize the vehicle trajectory based on an approximate dynamic vehicle motion model.
+A vehicle drives autonomously in a simulated environment, with its steering angle and throttle predicted by a kinematic model.
+The "model predictive" controller calculates the cross tracking error and optimize the vehicle trajectory based on an approximate motion model.

-This project is my solution to term 2, assignment 5 of the Udacity Self-Driving Car Engineer Nanodegree Program

 ![alt text][gif]

+This project is my solution to term 2, assignment 5 of the Udacity Self-Driving Car Engineer Nanodegree Program.
+It makes use of `Ipopt` and `CppAD` libraries to calculate the optimal trajectory (minimize error of a polynomial to the given waypoints) and the associated commands.

-## Tips
+## Example

-1. It's recommended to test the MPC on basic examples to see if your implementation behaves as desired.
-One possible example is the vehicle starting offset of a straight line (reference).
-If the MPC implementation is correct, after some number of timesteps
-(not too many) it should find and track the reference line.
-2. The `lake_track_waypoints.csv` file has the waypoints of the lake track.
-You could use this to fit polynomials and points and see of how well your model tracks curve.
-NOTE: This file might be not completely in sync with the simulator so your solution should NOT depend on it.
-3. For visualization this C++ [matplotlib wrapper](https://github.com/lava/matplotlib-cpp) could be helpful.)
+The vehicle drives within the simulator.
+Below is example of driving performance in a straight portion of road and at curvature.
+The maximum steering angle is fixed to `[-25, +25]`  degrees and the target speed is set to about 40mph.

 ![alt text][image1]
 ![alt text][image2]

 ---